China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 The Vanishing Ghost

-This is a modern version of a "caste system": the upper echelon is responsible for thinking but bears no consequences; the lower echelon is responsible for execution but lacks business understanding.
+This is a modern-day "caste system": the upper echelon is responsible for thinking but bears no consequences; the lower echelon is responsible for execution but lacks business understanding.
 Japan calls this model SIer (system integration), once hailed as the pinnacle of industrial division of labor.

 However, this ghost that once haunted Japan is now resurging in our software industry in an even more extreme form: a comprehensive regression from "project outsourcing" to "labor dispatch."

-Once upon a time, enterprises purchased software to acquire a "solution"; now, more and more orders are merely to rent "heads."
+Once upon a time, enterprises purchased software to acquire a "solution"; now, more and more orders are merely to lease "heads."
 On financial statements, this is whitewashed as "flexible staffing" and "cost reduction and efficiency improvement," but on the engineering front, it means "infinite dilution of responsibility."

 This misalignment of incentives leads to a fundamental distortion of software functionality: systems are no longer designed to empower frontline users but to satisfy the "controllability" of administrative management.